-The Cody DeLong Studio is conveniently located in the heart of Jerome Arizona, in a historic building; this was originally a Studebaker dealership during the town’s mining days.
+The Cody DeLong Studio is conveniently located in the heart of Jerome Arizona, (300 Hull Ave, between the visitors center and 'spook hall) in a historic building; this was originally a Studebaker dealership during the town’s mining days.
 There is even one of the original gas pumps that can be seen in front of the gallery.
-Typically DeLong can be found either teaching or painting from this studio 4 or 5 days a week, usually Wednesday through Saturday.

-"To paint well requires more than just good technique, and it's more than just an emotional response to nature's beauty.
+"To paint well requires more than just good technique, and it's more than just a raw emotional response to nature's beauty.
 It's also about knowledge, experience and a concerted sustained effort toward personal growth and insight.
-Learning to paint is largely about learning to 'see' with greater sensitivity and expressing those ideas in a painterly way".
+Learning to paint is largely about learning to 'see' with greater sensitivity and expressing those ideas in a skillful painterly way".

 This is evident in his canvases, which capture the light and color of the west in a dramatic fashion.
 Fortunately, his timeless landscape paintings are not limited to those who can visit his local art gallery in Jerome Arizona.
 If you would like to inquire about a Cody DeLong landscape piece, please email him at firstname.lastname@example.org and don't forget to sign up for his newsletter.

 "These go to eleven!"
 (Spinal Tap reference for the over 40 crowd :-)

 I accept an increasing number commissions each year.
 Many people have a classic car or truck, want their home or property immortalized on canvas, or have a great vacation photo or special occasion to commemorate.
 I don't do babies, it has to be something I'm interested in, and I'll need some good photo references.
 If the subject is within driving range, I like to see it firsthand and take my own photos, but if not, I can usually work from your photos.